A revised opening chapter for my epic fantasy novel.

 Another figure crossed before the red glow.
 It was King Mazgrim, Boroden’s father.

-Boroden gingerly entered the nest constructed of moss and cobwebs that was suspended from the beamed roof of the King’s Hall.
-He did not want to disturb his brother’s slumber.
+Boroden gingerly entered the nest constructed of moss and cobwebs that was suspended from the beamed roof of the circular King’s Hall.
+The scent of the damp thatch and the herbs strewn over the floor to freshen the air was now mixed with the tang of the metal polish that Ulfmolt had been busily applying to their armour and weapons in readiness for the coming battle.
+Boroden did not want to disturb his brother’s slumber.

 There was no point in putting it off.
 Boroden knew that he would not sleep.
 He pulled on his mail shirt as softly as possible, though it gave a few treacherous clinks.
 The greaves and vambraces were harder to put on by himself.
 He was used to his younger brother, Ulfmolt, helping to arm him.